-102. Literary Genres (R)(W)(H) 3 credit hours.
+102. Literary Genres (DIW)(R)(W)(H) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 Study of techniques of literary analysis applied to the major genres: fiction, poetry and drama; and practice in writing the critical paper.
 Required of all English majors.
 Students with credit in ENG 102 may not earn credit for this course.
 Receiving Advanced Placement credit for LIT 102 does not include credit for or exemption from WRI 101.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Spring)

 150. Themes in Literature (R)(W)(H) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 The examination - in reading, writing, and speaking - of a particular theme in American, British, and/or World literature.
 This course may be repeated once with a different subtitle.
 (Fall, Spring)

-205. Literature of the Ancient World (R)(W)(H)(G) 3 credit hours.
+205. Literature of the Ancient World (DIW)(R)(W)(H)(G) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
-Alternative Mode: 0
+Alternative Mode: 0.

 Study of biblical, classical and medieval works with focus on such genres as the comedy, the epic, and the tragedy.
-Prerequisites: Sophomore, Junior, Senior status; select first-year students by permission with a previous ENG, WRI or LIT course.
 Students with credit in ENG 205 may not earn credit for this course.
 (Fall, even-odd years)

 206. Literature of the Modern World (R)(W)(H)(G) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
-Alternative
+Alternative Mode: 0.